adinasm/EGC/README.md

 # EGC

-The homework assignments for the Computer Graphics Elements.
+The homework assignments for the Computer Graphics Elements course.

 ## Flappy Bird
 An implementation of the game "Flappy Bird".